-Man believes that as this is the work of judgment, then God must be particularly imposing and majestic as He works, and those being judged must be howling with tears and on their knees begging for mercy.
-The scene must be a grand sight and very rousing….
-Every man conceives God’s work of judgment to be legendary.
-Do you know, however, that long after God has begun the work of judgment among men, you are still nestled in sleep?
-Do you know, at the time that you believe God’s work of judgment has officially begun, it shall already be the time when God changes heaven and earth?
-At that time, perhaps you will have only just understood the meaning of life, but the merciless work of punishment of God shall bring you, still slumbering, into hell.
+He believes that, as this is the work of judgment, then God must be particularly imposing and majestic as He works, and those being judged must be howling with tears and on their knees begging for mercy.
+Such a scene must be a grand spectacular and be deeply rousing….
+Everyone imagines God’s work of judgment to be preternaturally wonderful.
+Do you know, however, that God began the work of judgment among men long ago and all this while you have been nestled in peaceful oblivion?
+That, the time that you think God’s work of judgment is officially beginning, it is already time for God to make heaven and earth anew?
+At that time, perhaps you will have only just understood the meaning of life, but the merciless work of punishment of God shall bring you, still deep in sleep, into hell.
 Only then will you suddenly realize that God’s work of judgment has already concluded.

-… If you have faith in God, yet seek not the truth or the will of God, nor do you love the way that brings you closer to God, then I say that you are one who is trying to evade judgment.
-You are a puppet and traitor who flees from the great white throne, and God will not spare any of the rebellious that escape from under His eyes.
+… If you have faith in God, yet seek not the truth or the will of God, nor do you love the way that brings you closer to God, then I say that you are one who is trying to evade judgment, and that you are a puppet and traitor who flees from the great white throne.
+God will not spare any of the rebellious that escape from under His eyes.
 Such men shall receive even more severe punishment.
-Those who come before God to be judged and have been purified shall forever live in the kingdom of God.
-Of course, this is in the future.
+Those who come before God to be judged, and have moreover been purified, shall forever live in the kingdom of God.
+Of course, this is something that lies in the future.

 from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh